Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 ### Re: Tests 🧪

-Test coverage may (and shall) share realization with or even origin from [Test Driven Development](../../tests/) but is **primarily** intended to examine software mechanically (no matter whether implemented before the subject or postfactum).
+Test coverage may (and shall) share realization with or even origin from [Test Driven Development](../../tests/) but is **primarily** intended to examine software mechanically
+(no matter whether implemented before the subject or postfactum).

 Efficient, ample test coverage allows only patching buggy and badly joined applications, while good code doesn't need a whole scale of automated scrutiny: unit, integration, and performance testing.

-_Errare humanum est_, and enough quality code allows one to focus tests on ...
+Enough quality code allows one to focus tests where _errare humanum est_:

 * bottlenecks: intricate logic, performance, accuracy,
 * subjects of frequent changes,